 Though most people use lemon juice in their filling mixture, I find it isn't necessary.
 However, grating some lemon zest onto the tarts does give them a flavor boost.
 Just make sure that the lemon zest is extremely fine.

 You can easily substitute the blueberries with fresh raspberries or any other favorite.
+That's the best part about gluten-free fruit desserts.

-The tarts can be made suing frozen fruit as well.
+The tarts can be made using frozen fruit as well.
 When making the chia filling, there will be a bit of extra liquid if using frozen fruit.
 Simply boil it down for a few extra minutes.

 The chia jam firms up a bit more when chilled, so I personally leave mine just a little bit runnier than normal if I know I'll be storing the blueberry tarts for later.

-Though these mini blueberry tarts are perfect as is, they also taste delicious in a bowl with some dairy-free vanilla ice cream too!
+Though these mini blueberry tarts are perfect as is, they also taste delicious in a bowl with some dairy-free vanilla ice cream too.

-Frequently Asked Questions About Mini Blueberry Tarts
+Mini Blueberry Tarts FAQs

 This blueberry tart recipe is best when kept in the refrigerator.
 Not only does this bring out the freshness of the blueberries but it also helps the min tarts firm up and hold together also.
 Coming out of the freezer they tend to thaw so that the paleo pie crust becomes a bit too soggy.